near/ecosystem/entities/curio-invest.md

 funded: yes
 ---

-CurioInvest drives you into the digital asset world.
-We believe in tokenization of real world assets
+Accelerate tokenization of real world assets as well as allow the community to make investment decisions or govern utility of the ecosystem.CurioInvest drives you into the digital asset world.
+We believe in tokenization of real world assets.

 We build and use unique crosschain solutions.
 Whether you invest into a tokenized car such as a Ferrari F12tdf asset token or earn on CurioDAO DeFi CGT, you become a part of this community.
-As only together we make real changes
+As only together we make real changes.

-Accelerate tokenization of real world assets as well as allow the community to make investment decisions or govern utility of the ecosystem
+Accelerate tokenization of real world assets as well as allow the community to make investment decisions or govern utility of the ecosystem.